nurvel/spring-owasp-vulnerable-app/README.md

 LINK: <link to repo>

 ##FLAW 1: A6:2017-Security Misconfiguration
 #OWASP description of the security flaw:
 Security misconfiguration is the most commonly seen issue.
+This is commonly a result of insecure default configurations, incomplete or ad hoc configurations, open cloud storage, misconfigured HTTP headers, and verbose error messages containing sensitive information.
+Not only must all operating systems, frameworks, libraries, and applications be securely configured, but they must be patched and upgraded in a timely fashion.

+#How the security flaw behaves in the app
+H2 data base URL not secured and using default password

+#How to fix the security flaw in the app
+Change default password to H2

+##FLAW 1: A6:2017-Security Misconfiguration
+#OWASP description of the security flaw:
+Security misconfiguration is the most commonly seen issue.
 This is commonly a result of insecure